JiaWeiPls/DM2008-Ghost-Hunting-Toolkit/README.md

 EMF Reader:
 1. The higher the EMF value indicated on the screen, the nearer the ghost (No actions requried on the players end)

+Toggle:
+1. To switch between the tools, tap their corresponding icons at the bottom of the screen.

 ## Contributing

 1. Fork it